amunhoz/swagapi/readme.md

 	- A event structure to customize behaviours without complexity
 	- Blueprints with commom functions for apis to speed up
 	- Keep some control of the modules with some predefined ones
-	- Use a simple ROUTES+LIBRARIES+INITIAL_CODE concept to make everything.
+	- Use a simple ROUTES+LIBRARIES+MIDDLEWARE+BOOT concept to make everything.

 ROUTES
 -----------------------------------------------------------------------
 Using swagger
 	1. Create a swagger file and put in /app/config
-	2. Configure api.hjon with the correct name
+	2. Configure api.jon with the correct information
 	3. Put the files for your route in /app/routesApi with a method for each request type

 		module.exports = {